tofael56/tofael56/README.md

 - 💬 Ask me about software development with C# .Net
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
-- ⚡ Fun fact: Add with fiends.
+- ⚡ Fun fact: Adda with fiends.

+js